Mbed-TLS/mbedtls/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-NOTE: if the bug you are reporting has or may have security implications, we ask that you report it privately to
+**WARNING:** if the bug you are reporting has or may have security implications, we ask that you report it privately to
 <mbed-tls-security@lists.trustedfirmware.org>
 so that we can prepare and release a fix before publishing the details.